Ismajl Beka

-Ismajl Beka (born 31 October 1999) is a professional footballer who plays as a centre-back for Swiss club Luzern.
+Ismajl Beka (born 31 October 1999) is a professional footballer who plays as a centre-back for Swiss Challenge League side FC Rapperswil-Jona, on loan from Swiss Super League side Grasshopper.
 Born in Switzerland, he plays for the Kosovo national team.

 Club career

 Rapperswil-Jona

 On 10 February 2020, Beka signed a one-and-a-half-year contract with Swiss Promotion League club Rapperswil-Jona.
 After the transfer, his debut and the league was postponed due to COVID-19 pandemic.
 His debut with Rapperswil-Jona came on 6 August in the 2019–20 Swiss Cup quarter-final against Sion after being named in the starting line-up.
 His league debut with Rapperswil-Jona came nine days later in a 1–1 away draw against Bellinzona after being named in the starting line-up.
 Four days after league debut, he scored his first goal for Rapperswil-Jona in his third appearance for the club in a 2–1 home win over Breitenrain Bern in Swiss Promotion League.